Applying for a New License (Teen Drivers) in FloridaPage Overview

 - Submit certification that you’ve completed the required behind-the-wheel hours.

-Intermediate License Driving Restrictions
+Provisional License Driving Restrictions

 Depending on your age, you’ll need to follow certain driving restrictions while on your intermediate driver’s license.